Grand jury indicts man in Buffalo supermarket shooting | Law-Order

 - United States

-The white man accused of killing 10 Black people at a Buffalo supermarket appeared briefly in court on Thursday after a grand jury indicted him on a first-degree murder charge.
+The white man accused of killing 10 Black people at a supermarket in Buffalo appeared in court on Thursday, standing silently during a brief proceeding attended by some relatives of the victims after a grand jury indicted him.

+Payton Gendron, 18, wore an orange jail uniform, a mask and handcuffs.
+As he was led out, someone shouted “Payton, you're a coward!” from the courtroom gallery.
+He is being held in jail without bail.

-Assistant district attorney Gary Hackbush said the indictment of Payton Gendron, 18, was handed up Wednesday.
+Assistant district attorney Gary Hackbush said the first-degree murder indictment, which covers all 10 deaths, was handed up Wednesday.

-Gendron, wearing orange clothing and mask, was silent throughout the proceeding and sent back to jail.
-Someone shouted “Payton you're a coward!” as he was led out.

-Ten people were killed and three others wounded in the Saturday shooting at the Tops Friendly Market in a predominantly Black neighbourhood of Buffalo.
+Thirteen people in all were shot Saturday at the Tops Friendly Market in a predominantly Black neighbourhood of Buffalo.
 Authorities are continuing to investigate the possibility of hate crime and terrorism charges.

+District attorney John Flynn said his office would not comment on the case while the grand jury investigation continues.

 The massacre at the Tops supermarket was unsettling even in a nation that has become almost numb to mass shootings.
 All but two of the 13 of the people shot during the attack were Black.
 Gendron's online writings said he planned the assault after becoming infatuated with white supremacist ideology he encountered online.